 This tablet brings the heat for a low price

-This tablet is small, boasts a sharp screen to make watching HD content enjoyable, and best of all, it's cheap as all get out, running at just $100.
+This tablet boasts an 8-inch screen to make watching HD content enjoyable, and best of all, it's cheap as all get out, running at just $100.
 If you have an Amazon Prime account, you'll be well-served by this tiny, but surprisingly mighty tablet.

 10. Lenovo Yoga Tab 3 Pro